abbotkinneydude/hw3-lebowski-js-password-generator/README.md

 <li>In addition of yes, y, yeah, you can also type yeah lebowski, team america, south park, beavis, oui, ja [const array within the StringToBoolean function).</li>
 <li>Anything else will trigger a false statement.</li>
 <li>Obviously, the fifth variable (length) is a number from the get so not need for any conversion.</li>
-<li>Please note that, while a value comprised between 8 and 128 chars is recommended by the length prompt, you can actually type values outside of that range.</li>
-<li>Again, for length, anything outside of 8-128 will be considered very undude but tolerated.
-Hey...
-This is California!</li>
-<li>the if/else statements are quite obvious: true/false sends you the quote (responseUpper, responseLower, etc.) and the true/false statement is stored in each variable.</li>
+<li>The if/else statements are quite obvious: true/false sends you the quote (responseUpper, responseLower, etc.) and the true/false statement is stored in each variable.</li>
 <li>Depending on the amount of true/false statements, the script will triggers four functions.</li>
 <li>Those four functions are: hazardousUpper, hazardousLower, hazardousNumbers, hazardousSymbols.</li>
 <li>Each function is calculated based on (in logical order):